Skip to content

 The most extensive alcohol rehab program is 90 days.

-It is indicated for those with severe or persistent addictions, multiple or complicated co-occurring mental health conditions, and the highest degree of care and support.
+It indicates severe or persistent addictions, multiple or complicated co-occurring mental health conditions, and the highest degree of care and support.

-A 90-day alcohol rehab program gives you more time and resources to rehabilitate.
+A 90-day alcohol rehab program gives more time and resources to rehabilitate.

 You can practice using what you learned in previous treatment phases in real life.